barbazul/1kfa/mod_guide_campaigns.md

    * How might the hunter become the hunted?
  * Rescue or Regain
    * Who or what was taken, and where does it rightfully belong?
-   * What power does the precious thing posess?
+   * What power does the precious thing posses?
  * Re-order, Rearrange, Fortify
    * What is unbalanced, and what effect does that have on the world?
    * Who is not doing their job?